mbrand1/sha2checker/README.md

 A Chrome extension that displays in the address bar whether a secure site is using SHA-2 or SHA-1.

+It queries https://shaaaaaaaaaaaaa.com/api/check/<hostname> with the hostname of the URL in the current tab.
+It only performs this query if you visit a secure site.
+Only the hostname portion is sent to https://shaaaaaaaaaaaaa.com.

 ## Installing

 Since this extension is unpacked, install it like this: